-The Corporation may make a discretionary pre-tax matching contribution to the 401(k) Plan.
+The Corporation may make a discretionary pre-tax matching contribution to the TForce Holdings 401(k) Plan.
 The amount would be equal to a percentage determined annually by a Board of Directors' resolution.
-In 2021, the Corporation matched the NEOs' contributions up to a level of 50% of the first 5% contributed by the participant.
+In 2022, the Corporation matched the NEOs' contributions up to a level of 50% of the first 6% contributed by the participant.
 The Corporation may make a discretionary profit sharing contribution only to those participants who are eligible under the terms of the Plan.
+The 2022 TForce Freight 401(k) Plan provides a non-elective contribution.

-The following table sets out the value accumulated under the Defined Contribution Plan applicable to Mr. Saperstein and Mr. Orr from December 31, 2020 to December 31, 2021:
+The following table sets out the value accumulated under the Defined Contribution Plan applicable to Mr. Saperstein and Mr. Hoelting from December 31, 2021 to December 31, 2022:

-Name Accumulated value at start of year (\$) Compensatory (\$) Accumulated value at year end (\$)
+Name Compensatory (\$) Accumulated value at year end (\$)

-David Saperstein 110,381 9,384 140,792
+David Saperstein 10,577 130,315

-Gregory Orr 79,189 9,750 109,265
+Paul Hoelting 39,028 65,840